hoangsnowy/dotnetinterviewquestions/README.md

 - [Monitoring and Logging](devops/monitoring.en.md)

 ## Contributing
-We welcome contributions!
+Contributions are welcome!
 Please feel free to submit a Pull Request.

 ## License
 This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.